 The 2000 Evaluation recommended that ABC continue to explore means of becoming more self-sufficient and the founders accepted this challenge in their statement that followed.
-The remittances received by all participating publishers from sales of their books were reduced by five percentage points, i.e. publishers give ABC a higher discount, which provides extra operating income for the organisation.
+The remittances received by all participating publishers from sales of their books were reduced by five percentage points, and in the case of founder publishers by 6 2/3%, i.e. publishers give ABC a higher discount, which provides extra operating income for the organisation.
 This has contributed an extra £44 512 to ABC (See Table 5, page 12).